joannajps15/joannajps15/README.md

 **`Computer Engineering Undergrad (Full-Stack/Embedded)`**

-I'm a 2B Computer Engineering student at the University of Waterloo.
+I'm Joanna, a 2B Computer Engineering student at the University of Waterloo.

-My current experience is related to software development, although I am also interested in hardware.
+My experience is based in software development, although I am also interested in hardware.
 My projects were developed completely independently or for school projects.

 ## :blush: Connect with me